 * Pancakes can be stored in the refrigerator for up to a week and reheated as needed.
 30 seconds-1 minute for 2-3 should do.

 Honestly, I've never seen orange blossom water in any stores in the US.
 As it is a French product, some specialty stores may have it, but I buy mine online.

-You certainly can - but if you do, just add one more tbsp plant milk to the mixture to get a similar consistency.
-You won't have the same flavor intensity but they will still be delicious with the cardamom and lemon zest.
+You certainly can - but if you do, just add one more tablespoon plant milk to the mixture to get a similar consistency.
+You won't have the same flavor intensity but they will still be delicious with the cardamom and orange zest.

 If you have a very well seasoned cast iron pan, feel free to use that.
 Otherwise a non stick ceramic pan works best in this instance as the pancakes will not stick.